Gabriel Arias Preview, Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.
+- The pitching staff for the Twins has a collective 9.4 K/9, the second-best in MLB.

-- The Twins' 3.94 team ERA ranks seventh among all league pitching staffs.
+- The Twins have a 3.96 team ERA that ranks sixth across all MLB pitching staffs.

-- The right-hander last pitched on Tuesday against the Cleveland Guardians, when he threw six innings, allowing three earned runs while giving up eight hits.
+- His most recent appearance came on Wednesday against the Cleveland Guardians, when the righty went seven scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.